 Landscape ecology of spatially structured fisheries

-Landscape-scale patterns in macroeconomics, spatial networks, watersheds, and productivity gradients influence the coupled feedbacks between fish and fishers (Carruthers et al. In Press).
+Landscape-scale patterns in macroeconomics, spatial networks, watersheds, and productivity gradients influence the coupled feedbacks between fish and fishers (Carruthers et al. 2019).
 Understanding how these broad-scale processes influence patterns in overfishing can help managers to grasp where on the landscape merits conservation actions.
-I’ve studied this using both theory and case studies in western Canada’s lake trout and rainbow trout fisheries (see my PhD thesis).
+I’ve studied this using both theory and case studies in western Canada’s lake trout and rainbow trout fisheries (Wilson et al. 2020).

 Coupled feedbacks between people and nature